Minimal Polynomials of Generalized Heisenberg Groups: The natural -structure The natural C0-structure

 where the right-hand side is defined by means of~\eqref{eq:C_0_structure_1}, defines a parallel skew-symmetric endomorphism field along \(\gamma\) such that \(\scrR^{(1)}_\gamma = [\C_\gamma(t),\,\scrR_\gamma(t)]\) for all \(t\in\bbR\). \end{theorem}

 Appendix~\ref{se:C0_proof} provides a proof of Theorem~\ref{th:C0} from a slightly different point of view than that in \cite{BTV}.
 For brevity, we restrict our attention to the open dense subset where \(X_\v \neq 0\) and \(X_\z \neq 0\) (which is enough for the purpose of this article).
-How to extend the above definition of \(\C(X)\) in a natural way to the cases \(X_\z = 0\) or \(X_\v = 0\) is explained in \cite[p.~44--47]{BTV}.
+How to extend the above definition of \(\C(X)\) to the cases \(X_\z = 0\) or \(X_\v = 0\) is explained in \cite[p.~44--47]{BTV}.